 The following are the three types of deletion semantics:

-- Restricted—If content exists an error is returned when attempting to delete the container.
-The content must be removed before deleting the container.
+- Restricted—If content or attachment features exist, an error is returned when attempting to delete the container or structure.
+The content or attachment features must be removed before deleting the container or structure.

-- Cascade—When a container is deleted, its content is also deleted.
+- Cascade—When a container or structure is deleted, its content or attachment features are also deleted.

-- Set to none—When a container is deleted, its content is not deleted; instead, it is removed from the containment association.
+- Set to none—When a container or structure is deleted, its content or attachment features are not deleted; instead, it is removed from the containment or structural attachment association.